jboss-developer/jboss-eap-quickstarts/spring-petclinic/README.md

 What is it?
 -----------
-_This quickstart shows how to run the [Spring PetClinic](<http://github.com/spring-projects/spring-petclinic>) Application in JBoss Enterprise Application Platform and Wildfly.
-The only modification needed to get the Spring PetClinic to work is the addition of the `webapp/WEB-INF/jboss-deployment-structure.xml` file.
+This quickstart shows how to run the [Spring PetClinic](<http://github.com/spring-projects/spring-petclinic>) Application in Red Hat JBoss Enterprise Application Platform with the use of Red Hat JBoss EAP & WFK BOMs (_for the best compatibility_).
+One of the major changes is the use of the `webapp/WEB-INF/jboss-deployment-structure.xml` file.
 This file specifies which modules to include or exclude when building the application.
 In this case, we exclude Hibernate libraries since the application uses Spring Data JPA.
-Additionally, this is only required when using the spring-data-jpa profile, see `resources/spring/business-config.xml`._
+Additionally, this is only required when using the spring-data-jpa profile, see `resources/spring/business-config.xml`.

-For detailed explanation of the changes made to adapt the Quickstart to JBOSS see: [CHANGES.md](CHANGES.md)
+For detailed explanation of the changes made to adapt the Quickstart to Red Hat JBoss Enterprise Application Platform see: [CHANGES.md](CHANGES.md)

 PetClinic features alternative DAO implementations and application configurations for JDBC, JPA, and Spring Data JPA, with HSQLDB and MySQL as target databases.
 The default PetClinic configuration is JDBC on HSQLDB.

+* The `src/main/resources/spring/business-config.xml` pulls in `src/main/resources/spring/data-access.properties` to set
+the JDBC-related settings for the JPA EntityManager definition.
-See `src/main/resources/spring/data-access.properties` as well as `webapp/WEB_INF/web.xml` and `src/main/resources/spring/business-config.xml` for details.
-A simple comment change in `data-access.properties` switches between the data access strategies.
+    * A simple comment change in `data-access.properties` switches between the data access strategies.
+* In `webapp/WEB_INF/web.xml` the `<param-name>spring.profiles.active</param-name>` using `<param-value>jpa</param-value>`
+(_as the default_) refers to the bean to be used in `src/main/resources/spring/business-config.xml`.
+    * Setting the `<param-value>` to `jdbc`, `jpa`, or `spring-data-jpa` is all that is needed to change the DAO implementation.

 All versions of PetClinic also demonstrate JMX support via the use of `<context:mbean-export/>` in `resources/spring/tools-config.xml` for exporting MBeans.
-The `CallMonitorAspect.java` is exposed using Spring's `@ManagedResource` and `@ManagedOperation` annotations and with `@Around` annotation we add monitoring around all `org.springframework.stereotype.Repository *` functions.
+The `CallMonitoringAspect.java` is exposed using Spring's `@ManagedResource` and `@ManagedOperation` annotations and with `@Around` annotation we add monitoring around all `org.springframework.stereotype.Repository *` functions.
 You can start up the JDK's JConsole to manage the exported bean.